QBayLogic/benchmark-compilation/docs/index.md

 ### Intel Core i7-7700K@4.8GHz

-Across the board, the Intel Core i7-7700K hardly seems to benifit from the faster RAM.
+Across the board, the Intel Core i7-7700K hardly seems to benefit from the faster RAM.

 #### Building Clash